javria/Segmentation-and-classification-of-lymphoblastic-leukaemia-using-quantum-neural-network/README.md

 2. All-IDB1 [RGB Original Images/ Ground Masks]

-1. Segmentation of Lymphoblastic Leukemia using the proposed U-Net model
+1. Segmentation of Lymphoblastic Leukemia using the Proposed U-Net model
 2. Classification of Lymphoblastic Leukemia using the Quantum Neural Network